Post-Exposure Prophylaxis Treatment in Singapore

 We offer the test and you can drop by our clinic to enquire about the pep cost in Singapore.

 Get Tested Today – Results are CONFIDENTIAL

-Just walk into our clinic & tell our staff you would like an anonymous HIV screening.
-No identity needs to be provided & you will be given a number to identify your goodself.
-No phone booking is to be done because it is a walk in clinic.
+Just walk into our clinic & tell our staff that you have came for HIV screening.
+No identity needs to be provided & you will be given a number to identify your good self.
+No phone booking is to be made because it is a walk-in clinic.
 First come first serve.

-If needed, pep medication and prep medication is also available here.
+If needed, pep medication and prep medication are also available here.

-We are one of the earliest batch of government designated Anonymous HIV screening clinic since 1980’s.
+We are one of the earliest batches of government-designated clinics for Anonymous HIV screening in Singapore since the 1980s.